noderabbit-team/django-cms-stackato/README.rst

 ======================

-This git repository helps you get up and running quickly w/ a Django CMS installation on ActiveState Stackato.
+This git repository helps you get up and running quickly w/ a Django CMS installation on `ActiveState Stackato <http://www.activestate.com/cloud>`_.
 The Django project name used in this repo is 'mycms' but you can feel free to change it.
 Right now the backend is mysql.

 -------------------